DomVinyard/designdev/README.md

 # dom.fyi

-> I want my notes app to be the back-end for this content.
+> I want my normal iPhone notes app to be the back-end for this content.
 I don’t want to do anything except write little notes.
-No upload process, no logging in to anywhere, no faffing.
+No database, no upload process, no logging in to anywhere, no faffing.

+I want to:

 1. Create a new note every day with the date as the title (in the [correct format])
 2. Write some stuff
-3. Add a rocket emoji (🚀) on the first line (the build script ignores everything without a rocket)
+3. Add a rocket emoji (🚀) on the first line (the build script will ignore everything without a rocket)

 Use any notes app that can sync with Dropbox (I use [iA Writer]).
 Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.
+Like this:

 ![image][image]